Rub' al Khali: Expeditions

-In 2018, Deidre O'Leary and Kyle Knight crossed the Rub' al Khali from South (the Saudi-Omani boarder) to North (the Saudi-UAE boarder) on foot.
-This was the first known crossing within Saudi Arabia from south-north on foot through the highest sand dunes of the Rub Al' Khali.
-The pair crossed 300 km in 9 days 12 hours and 59m minutes.
+In 2018, Deidre O'Leary and Kyle Knight crossed the Rub' al Khali from the South (the Saudi-Omani border) to the North (the Saudi-UAE border) on foot.
+This was the first known crossing within Saudi Arabia from south to north on foot through the highest sand dunes of the Rub Al' Khali.
+The pair crossed 300 km in 9 days, 12 hours, and 59 minutes.

-In 2020, Italian extreme desert explorer Max Calderan completed Rub' al Khali exploration on foot for the first time ever from west to east.
-He crossed 1100 km in 18 days, crossing the widest area of Rub' al Khali from west to east.
+In 2020, Italian extreme desert explorer Max Calderan completed a Rub' al Khali exploration on foot for the first time ever from west to east.
+He crossed 1100 km in 18 days, crossing the widest area of Rub' al Khali.